+* The sum of the figures provided should match the totals provided for each local, non-traditional categories in the previous table.
+Multiple entries may be made for each category if applicable.

-Discussion of Any Anticipated Issues/Solutions Related to Leasing
+Discussion of Any Anticipated Issues/Possible Solutions Related to Leasing

-Discussions of any anticipated issues in the MTW housing programs listed.
+Discussions of any anticipated issues and solutions in the MTW housing programs listed.